AmiAnurag/Adult-Census-Income-Classification/README.md

 # Adult Census Income Prediction

 This project contains implementation of many classifiers and how they work in different scenario.
 At the end I have chosed a classifier which fits well in the given data , certain hypertuning is also implemented for better outcome.
+Hosted at : https://income-predictor-flask.herokuapp.com/
 ____